-In my humble opinion, this tart looks way fancier and fussier than it actually is to make.
+In my humble opinion, this Bacon, Egg and Mushroom Tart looks way fancier and fussier than it actually is to make.
 Which makes it a great breakfast when you’ve got company – especially given you can make ahead!
-(PS The best part of this tart is the cheesy layer hidden under all the toppings!)
+Made with puff pastry for convenience – and the best part is the cheesy layer hidden under all the toppings!

 It actually takes me a lot of will power to not post a puff pastry recipe every couple of weeks.
 I always have some in the freezer (you didn’t think I made my own, did you??!) and it’s kind of my “stand by” pantry staple for meals and snacks.